s4sarath/s4sarath.github.io/_posts/2016-11-23-variational_autoencoder_for_natural_language_processing.md

 title:  "Variational Autoencoder (VAE) for Natural Language Processing"
 date:   2016-11-23 10:00:00
 permalink: 2016/11/23/variational_autoenocder_for_Natural_Language_Processing
+excerpt: "An overview and practical implementation of Neural Variational Text Processing in Tensorflow"
-tags: deep learning, nlp, autoencoder , variational , tensorflow
+tags: [ deep learning, nlp, autoencoder , variational , tensorflow ]
 ---

 This is my first ever blog post.
 So, it might have lot of mistakes and other